-1) Write up a detailed schedule
+1) Write up a detailed schedule regarding the ERP implementation

 2) Don’t implement the whole system at once

-You should consider taking a phased approach to ERP implementation instead having the entire system go live at the same time.
-Your employees will have access to the old system during this time period, providing a higher level of security if something should go wrong.
+You should consider taking a phased approach to ERP implementation instead of having the entire system go live at the same time.
+Your employees will have access to the old system during this period, providing a higher level of security if something should go wrong.
 You will also have more time to discover hidden glitches in the system before the ERP solution goes live.